aryeh-nigri/movies/README.md

 # Movies App

-JavaScript/jQuery app that fetches movie data from the OMDB API.
+jQuery app that fetches movie data from the OMDB API.

 ## Usage